 - Newark, Detroit, Philadelphia, Washington, D.C.
 In every city where charter schools operate, the demand from parents — overwhelmingly Black and Latino parents — exceeds the supply by orders of magnitude.

-These parents are not ideologues.
-They are not reading policy papers from the Heritage Foundation or attending conferences hosted by the Walton Family Foundation.
-They are mothers and fathers who looked at the school their child was assigned to, looked at the data, looked at the outcomes, and concluded that their child deserved better.
+These parents are not ideologues reading policy papers from the Heritage Foundation or attending conferences hosted by the Walton Family Foundation.
+They are mothers and fathers who examined the school their child was assigned to, weighed the data and outcomes, and concluded that their child deserved better.

 The Strongest Counterargument — and Why the Data Defeats It